 As you save for retirement or some other purpose, you can use call options in your Roth IRA.
 Before you buy calls, however, you'll need to make sure you're with a brokerage that allows its customers to trade options and will provide you approval for the privilege.

+Both Roth and Traditional IRAs are usually used for long-term investment assets, so buying options through an IRA is not common.
 Not all brokerages provide customers with the ability to trade options.
 Before you open an account, ask the financial institution not only if it permits options trading, but if it allows the practice in IRA accounts.
 The answer should be the same for both Roth and traditional IRAs.

 When you open a Roth IRA account with a brokerage that provides options trading, you have to request options trading privileges.
 Brokerages do not allow all customers to engage in options trading.
 While systems vary from brokerage to brokerage, you generally must meet account value, net worth and investment experience benchmarks to receive approval to trade options.